 The wasted dollars of product naming

 Product naming is important.
-Brands should hold every business to a high standard of eliminating wasteful spending.
+But brands should hold every part of their businesses to a high standard of eliminating wasteful spending.
 For example, few industries are worse at spending money on foolish efforts than medical devices.
 Pick up any corporate brochure from a medical device manufacturer and here’s what you’ll see: Mountains and mountains of individual product brand names.

-For some reason, companies are in love with giving every single product they manufacture its own unique brand name.
+For some reason, companies love giving every single product they manufacture its own unique brand name.
 That’s not product naming for any meaningful purpose.
-That’s reducing preference.
+That’s spending wasteful amounts of time and money on something that only causes confusion.

 The medical device industry is a $150 billion industry in the US alone.
 Few industries would tolerate the sheer amount of money wasted in product naming.
 In fact, the value of a company lies not in its individual products, but in the company brand and its equities.
 When consumers buy products, they are purchasing the brand.

-But medical device manufacturers have gone insane over spending countless dollars that actually hurt the value of the company.
+But medical device manufacturers are going insane over spending countless dollars that actually hurt the value of the company.
 No matter if it is a stent, wire or an ICD, it will have some clever brand name that means little to anyone but the company’s own marketers.
 Doing so does nothing to help define the parent brand or the brands of other products.

 Instead, the medical device parent brands are crowded into the same space.
 They all claim to be forward thinking, innovative and reliable.
 Yet millions of dollars and countless resources are spent marketing the individual products like they are their own entities.
 Even when they are using the same language.